 The actual time spent on an immersion varies from 3 days to (up to) 3 weeks.
 However, the preparation among each cohort may involve several months of building camaraderie; fundraising; and studying, unpacking, and reflecting on the specific Immersion Question and our role and responsibility in it.

-Please accept the invitation to join us in our individual and collective pilgrimages.
+Please accept the invitation to join us in our individual and collective immersions.
 As you are inspired and moved, you may share a monetary donation, offer prayers and words of encouragement, and follow along and comment on our blogs, as we document our mini-pilgrimages and sojourns.